Kate Simpson

 Praise for Dear Grandpa:

---Athina Clarke, Readings Books, 22nd July 2019
+--Athina Clarke, Readings

 Every two seconds, someone in the world suffers a stroke.
 In Finding Granny, that someone is Edie’s beloved grandmother.
 When Edie comes to the hospital, she is confronted by the physical changes in her grandmother: muddled words, a crooked face, a woman confined to bed.
 This isn’t the ‘playtime, bedtime, story-time pantomime Granny’ that Edie knows.
 But when her mother takes Edie to watch one of Granny’s art therapy sessions, Edie starts to understand that the Granny she loves is still there.